yasa-org/yasa/docs/src/index.md

   details: New ways to visualize Solr like never before
 - title: Dashboard
   details: View Solr metrics quickly
-footer: Made by YASA with ❤️
+footer: Made by YASA-org with ❤️
 ---